shengchang/pacbio-96-Well-PCR-Plate/README.md

 * Partial credit will be afforded review, if you use a grid widget to represent the plate
 * Provide a link to your solution
 * How would you go about testing your design and code

+## How to run the project

+1. To run the project run the command `npm start`.
+It will install all dependency and start the server.
+To see the result go on <http://localhost:8080>.
+2. To run the tests, run the command `npm test`.
+It will install the dependency and run the full set of tests.